Central London Areas

 The area around Charlotte St., named Fitzrovia after one of the pubs frequented by the literary, artistic, eccentric, and frankly raffish, became the bohemian centre of late 19c. and 20c.
 London.
 An area full of atmosphere, and full of good stories.

-One of Britain’s largest regeneration projects, the once seedy area of Kings Cross has been transformed into a new mixed use development, including the new home to the University of the Arts, an Agha Khan centre, flats, shops and restaurants, (plenty of options for a post walk lunch!) and imaginative redevelopment of old industrial buildings e.g a shopping precinct designed by Thomas Heatherwick.
+Currently Europe’s largest city centre regeneration scheme the once seedy area of King’s Cross has been reborn as a vibrant new mixed use development, including the new home to the University of the Arts, Aga Khan centre, Google and META’s HQ, flats, shops, art centres and restaurants (plenty of choice for a post walk meal).
+Over 20 old buildings have found new uses, coal drops have become a shopping centre and Gasholder has become a park.
 Gardens by Dan Pearson, and other leading landscape designers.

 LEGAL LONDON – THE INNS OF COURT (Weekdays only)

 A walk through the quiet squares of the Inns of Court where the barristers reside where I will outline the history of our legal system.
-The 2 hr walk includes tour of the Middle Temple Hall– a rare survival from Elizabethan London (mornings and legal term times only).
-Full day walk can incorporate a tour of the Temple church (when open) and visit to the Royal Courts of Justice, to sit in on a trial,.
-Walk can also be combined with lunch in the Tudor splendour of Middle Temple Hall (legal term times only).
+The 2 hr walk includes tour of the Temple church (if open + entry charge)..
+Full day walk can incorporate a visit to the Royal Courts of Justice, to sit in on a trial.

 MARYLEBONE AND MAYFAIR – along the course of the River Tyburn

-The Tyburn River rises in Hampstead flows (now through the sewers) under Marylebone, Mayfair, and into the Thames at Pimlico..
+The Tyburn River rises in Hampstead flows ((now through storm drains) under Marylebone, Mayfair, and into the Thames at Pimlico..
 We will follow part of the river’s course, strictly above ground through 2 of London’s most elegant and fascinating areas.
 The layout of those areas, their history and their land-ownership are directly related to the course of the river.
-(2 ½+ hrs.).
+(2 ½+ hrs).

 HOW MAYFAIR TURNED THE MONOPOLY BOARD BLUE